protegedollar/Protege-Dollar/README.md

 ----------------

 Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Protege Dollar is a reimplementation of bitcoin using 10 years of data from the bitcoin experiment to provide America with a regulated form of digital money while also not taking risk that could help facilitate terrorism.
 Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.
 Protege Dollar has a lot of the bitcoin Features but with new ones added on to function as a decentralized social network as well that distributes the currency per post

 Development Process
 -------------------